German Solo: Bidding procedure

-The procedure is bidding with immediate hold.
+The procedure is bidding with immediate hold or raise.
 First, eldest hand bids "Frage" or passes.
 If eldest hand did not pass, the next player may pass or bid higher.
 Eldest hand must then respond with "pass", hold with "yes", or name an even higher game.
 The second player must now pass or bid even higher.
 Once one of the two players passes, the third player may will either pass or make an even higher bid.
 Finally, the fourth player bids, and after another player has passed the remaining player declares at least the mode of play which he or she bid.